 The discovery of enzymes known as restriction endonucleases has been essential to protein engineering.
 Based on the nucleotide sequence, these enzymes cut DNA at specific locations.
-DNA cut with a restriction enzyme produces many smaller fragments, of varying sizes.
+DNA cut with a restriction enzyme produces many smaller fragments of varying sizes.
 These can be separated using gel electrophoresis or chromatography.

 3. Gel Electrophoresis

-Purifying DNA from a cell culture, or cutting it using restriction enzymes wouldn’t be of much use if we couldn’t visualize the DNA.
+Purifying DNA from cell culture, or cutting it using restriction enzymes wouldn’t be of much use if we couldn’t visualize the DNA.
 Gel electrophoresis helps visualize the size and type of DNA extracted using PCR and restriction enzymes.
 It is also used to detect DNA inserts and knockouts.

 4. DNA Ligase

 DNA ligase can create covalent bonds between nucleotide chains.
-This is done to create recombinant strands, or close a circular strand that has been cut by restriction enzymes.
+This is done to create recombinant strands or close a circular strand that has been cut by restriction enzymes.
 The enzymes DNA polymerase I and polynucleotide kinase are also important for filling in gaps or phosphorylating the 5′ ends, respectively.

 Transformation is the process of transferring genetic material in a vector, such as a plasmid, into host cells.
 The host cells are exposed to an environmental change, such as electroporation, which makes them “competent” or temporarily permeable to the vector.
 The larger the plasmid, the lower the efficiency with which it is taken up by cells.

-Larger DNA segments are more easily cloned using bacteriophage, retrovirus or other viral vectors or cosmids in a method called Transduction.
-Phage or viral vectors are often used in regenerative medicine but may cause insertion of DNA in parts of our chromosomes where we don’t want it, causing complications and even cancer.
+Larger DNA segments are more easily cloned using bacteriophage, retrovirus, or other viral vectors or cosmids in a method called Transduction.
+Phage or viral vectors are often used in regenerative medicine but may cause the insertion of DNA in parts of our chromosomes where we don’t want it, causing complications and even cancer.

 7. Identifying Transgenic Organisms